 Overall, this information will prove invaluable to you in determining where you should focus your efforts in contacting potential clients and customers.

 There is a world of content your personas could be browsing, but can you pick out their favorite posts across social?
 Visualize their newsfeed, what they would like, comment on, and share.
-Your goal here is to be part of that newsfeed, so you’ll not only need engaging content, but engaging content that matches the preferences for each of your audience personas.
+Your goal here is to be part of that daily scroll, so you’ll not only need engaging content, but engaging content that matches the preferences for each of your audience personas.

-Their goals and frustrations
+Confirm your customers’ goals and frustrations

-Where to get your data
+Where to get your customer data

 Check out our comprehensive guide to personalized marketing on social media for everything you need to know about taking your social media strategy to the next level.